The Soul Cages (song)

-"The Soul Cages" is a song by English singer-songwriter Sting, released in April 1991 as the third commercial single from his third album, The Soul Cages (1991).
-It was written by Sting with Dominic Miller, produced by Hugh Padgham and became the first song ever to win the Best Rock Song Grammy award.
+"The Soul Cages" is a song by English singer-songwriter Sting, released in April 1991 as the third commercial single from his third album The Soul Cages (1991).
+It was written by Sting with Dominic Miller, produced by Hugh Padgham and became the first song to win the Grammy Award for Best Rock Song at the 34th Annual Grammy Awards.

 Reception

 Pan-European magazine Music & Media called it the "most rocking release so far", while noting the "occasional heavy guitar gives the song an extra dimension."
 In a retrospective review of The Soul Cages for Ultimate Classic Rock, Anne Zaleski called it a "hulking dirge with an '80s AOR hangover, courtesy of Dominic Miller's sturdy electric guitar strokes, evocative sax from Branford Marsalis and organ from David Sancious".